angular/protractor/docs/plugins.md

 * [protractor-cucumber-steps](https://github.com/Marketionist/protractor-cucumber-steps): This plugin provides Cucumber steps (step definitions) written with Protractor for end-to-end tests.

-* [protractor-react-selector](https://github.com/abhinaba-ghosh/protractor-react-selector): protractor-react-selector is lightweight plugin to help you to locate web elements in your REACT app using component, props and states.
+* [protractor-react-selector](https://github.com/abhinaba-ghosh/protractor-react-selector): protractor-react-selector is a lightweight plugin to help you to locate web elements in your REACT app using component, props and states.
 It queries VirtualDOM in order to retrieve the web elements.